 One of the main reasons why people have range anxiety is that they believe EVs do not have enough range to make long journeys.
 However, the range of most electric vehicles exceeds most drivers’ needs.
-According to Nimble Fins, electric cars deliver between 45 and 323 miles of range, with the average range clocking in at 193 miles.
-This average illustrates that EV’s are suitable for most journeys without having to stop for charge.
+Electric cars have an average range of 211 miles, providing more than enough range for daily journeys without having to stop for charge.

 Another reason for range anxiety is the perceived lack of charging infrastructure.
 People may want to use their EVs for long road trips, but they might be worried that they won’t be able to charge their car en route.
 Although this is a valid concern, new charge points are being added daily, and the UK’s charging point infrastructure is continually improving.

-Also, many smartphone apps have been developed to help reduce your chances of being stranded without any power in your EV.
+Smartphone apps have been also developed to help reduce your chances of being stranded without any power in your EV.
 For example, Zap-Map is a great app that allows you to locate the nearest EV charger to you.
 The app also has a great route planner that helps EV drivers plan longer journeys to ensure there is a suitable charging stop on the way.